-For the first time, the works of late Chinese photographer and poet Ren Hang are currently exhibited at C/O Berlin until the 29th of February 2020.
-Myself like many others of Hang’s fans only became familiar with his work after his passing in 2017.
+For the first time, the works of late Chinese photographer and poet Ren Hang are being exhibited at C/O Berlin until the 29th of February 2020.
+Myself, like many others of Hang’s fans only became familiar with his work after his passing in 2017.

 The artist took his own life on the 23rd of February by jumping from a building.
 However, the tragic event did not come completely unexpected.
 Hang had been frequently posting on his blog named ‘My Depression’.
 There he documented his long-term struggle with mental health issues and would use poetry as a form of expression.

 At the time of his death, his works were displayed at the Foam Photography Museum in Amsterdam.
 ‘Naked/Nude’ was Hang’s first solo museum show and was extremely well received.
 As the sad news arrived before the show had finished, the last few weeks of the show transformed Foam into a shrine.
 Hang’s featured photos mimicked death notes and the exhibition quickly became a place where people could pay their respects to Hang.

 The current exhibition at C/O Berlin serves a similar purpose.
 Not only does ‘Love’ present Hang’s latest collection of photos and poetry, but it also pays homage to his meaningful and inspiring life with a short documentary.
 It tackles issues from queer identity to censorship in China.
 In this sense, the exhibition is not only thoroughly entertaining because of the high calibre of artistic pieces, but more importantly what they represent and the stories behind them.